Skip to content

 Facial Pain & TMD Barrington

-After suffering herself from migraines, general dentist Dr. Iwona became motivated to learn more the causes and treatments of facial pain.
+After suffering from migraines, general dentist Dr. Iwona became motivated to learn more about the causes and treatments of facial pain.
 After completing a mini-residency on TMJ and Orofacial Pain at UCLA, she became a member of the American Academy of Orofacial Pain and annually attends their symposium.
 She is also a member of the American Pain Association and the International Association for the Study of Pain.

 Are you a doctor looking to refer a patient to our care?
 Click here for our online Facial Pain & TMD referral form.

-Your Initial Examination
+The First Step: Initial Examination

-After the examinations, she can determine if you have a muscle, joint or neurological problem.
+After the examinations, she can determine if you have a muscle, joint, or neurological problem.
 Treatment for your pain will differ depending upon the diagnosis.
-It might be in the form of habit changes, painkillers or steroids, splints, physical therapy, an injection such as Lidocaine or BOTOX®, laser therapy or a referral to a neurosurgeon.
+It might be in the form of habit changes, painkillers or steroids, splints, physical therapy, an injection such as Lidocaine or BOTOX®, laser therapy, or a referral to a neurosurgeon.

 TMJ Assessment and TMD Treatment

-Problems with your temporomandibular joint (TMJ) and the muscles in your face that control it are known as temporomandibular disorders (TMD).
-Dr. Iwona will check the sounds from your TMJ with a stethoscope and establish a tentative diagnosis.
-How TMJ pain is treated depends on the case but it usually starts with painkillers, a soft diet and exercises for the muscles.
-Sometimes she prescribes medications such as steroids if inflammation is present.
-Dr. Iwona also may recommend a splint, which is a specific type of mouthguard that you wear at night.
+How TMJ pain is treated depends on the case, but it usually starts with painkillers, a soft diet, and exercises for the muscles.
+Sometimes Dr. Iwona prescribes medications such as steroids if inflammation is present.
+She also may recommend a splint, a specific type of mouthguard you wear at night.

-Some patients have clicking joints but no pain and while others do have pain.
-Dr. Iwona will provide instruction on managing any discomfort with your TMJ through sleeping, posture and exercise.
+Some patients have clicking joints but no pain, while others do have pain.
+Dr. Iwona will instruct on managing any discomfort with your TMJ through sleeping, posture and exercise.

 If you’ve had TMJ pain for at least six months, your case could be considered chronic.
 If your TMJ pain is from a recent trauma, it may resolve in less than six months.
 She is happy to work with any specialists in the treatment of your facial pain.

-TMJ laser treatment on female patientProviding Noninvasive Laser Therapy
+TMJ laser treatment on female patient

 How It Works

-Photobiomodulation (PBM) or low-level laser therapy, is a noninvasive photo-chemical reaction.
-Here’s what happens: light energy of a particular wavelength, intensity and duration is absorbed at a cellular level.
+Photobiomodulation (PBM), or low-level laser therapy, is a noninvasive photo-chemical reaction.
+Here’s what happens: light energy of a particular wavelength, intensity, and duration is absorbed at a cellular level.

 Pain Relief & Healing With Platelet-Rich Plasma (PRP)